 Wolaver and Raymond Kerr, 1938), and Will Rogers High School (Atkinson,

 Once Tulsa began to recover from the Great Depression, Streamline Art Deco became popular.
 The Art Deco style emphasized speed and motion.
 Typically, these buildings were simple and paid homage to the automobile and the sea with travel and nautical designs.
 In Tulsa, the Brookside neighborhood is largely Streamline Art Deco, notably the City Veterinary Hospital (Koeberling, 1942) and the S & J Oyster House (1945).
 Other fine examples of Streamline Art Deco structures include The Tulsa Monument Company and Will Rogers Theater.

-Art Deco in Tulsa Slideshow
+Photos of Famous Art Deco Buildings in Tulsa

 Art Deco in a City Between Wars

 World War I had a great impact on Tulsa around 1915.
 Tulsans were focused on helping the war effort, and were swept away with patriotism and national pride.
 They conserved resources, and because of this, growth in early Tulsa slowed to a crawl.

 After the war ended in 1919, Tulsans began building like never before, erecting huge skyscrapers and opulent homes.
 Tulsa was no longer repressed by war efforts, and, like the rest of the country, celebrated in a way that made the roaring 20's famous.